garrardkitchen/blog-dev/content/gaming/_index.md

 ---
 linkTitle: "gaming"
-title: I am not really a gamer
+title: I am not a gamer, honest!
 ---

-It's likely that a majority of the guidance found behind this link has arrived from helping my 2 boys.
+It's likely that a majority of the guidance found behind this link is the consequence of me helping my 2 boys deal with various gaming related issues.